wp-plugins/powerpress/readme.txt

 == Changelog ==

 = Announcement =
-* PowerPress 3.0 is not compatible with WordPress 2.8.x and 2.9.x.
+* PowerPress 3.0+ is not compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/)

 = 4.0.8 =
 * Released on 4/19/2013
-* **[PowerPress Survey](https://docs.google.com/forms/d/1_sWoSwutK7VjvqaEQNV5Ww0-c0kVUUnDKqOtjbP-DXs/viewform?pli=1)** - please participate, only 4 questions!
+* **[PowerPress Version Updates Survey](https://docs.google.com/forms/d/1_sWoSwutK7VjvqaEQNV5Ww0-c0kVUUnDKqOtjbP-DXs/viewform?pli=1)** - please participate, only 4 questions!
 * **[Blubrry Create](http://create.blubrry.com) site launched!
 Site includes our [Podcasting Manual](http://create.blubrry.com/manual/)**, [Blubrry Resources](http://create.blubrry.com/resources/) and [Support Options](http://create.blubrry.com/support/).
 * Completely rewrote logic added in 4.0.7 to fix the conflict with Yoast Google Analytics plugin.
 This sholud solve the issues folks have been having when using this plugin with PowerPress.
 * Flow Player Classic audio player height changed from 24 to 22 when Firefox detected, displays correctly in Firefox with this custom height.